kvarak/dnd/docs/_Classes/warlock.md

 - #### Astrological Chart
     *Prerequisite: Pact of the Tome feature*

-    When a creature targets you with an attack, you can use your ***reaction*** to unleash a wave of sparkling light around yourself in a 10-foot radius.
+    When a creature targets you with an attack, you can use your ***reaction*** to unleash a wave of sparkling light around yourself in a 10 ft radius.
 All invisible creatures and objects in the area are highlighted by glowing motes of stardust.
 Hostile creatures in the area must succeed on a Wisdom saving throw against your warlock spell save DC or become blinded until the start of your next turn.

     Once you use this ability, you cannot do so again until you finish a short rest.

-    Additionally, you can’t become lost when you have an unobstructed view of the night sky, and you gain advantage on ability checks made to navigate at night.
+    Additionally, gain 1 skill point to spend on the *Astronomy* skill.

 - #### The Exile’s Demand
     *Prerequisite: 20th level*